Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Proof of the main result

 \section{Proof of the main result}

 We continue with the notation and assumptions of the previous section.
-We assume from now on that $\Sigma $ is a smooth and projective admissible cone decomposition for $\overline C_{g}$, and $\Pi $ is a smooth and projective admissible cone decomposition for $\widetilde C_{g}$ over $\Sigma $.
+We assume from now on that $\Sigma $ is a smooth and projective admissible cone decomposition of $ C(X_{0})$, and $\Pi $ is a smooth and projective admissible cone decomposition of $\widetilde C(X_{0})$ over $\Sigma $.